 Rich, founder of Product Gym, speaks to Ajay Rajani who has been a founder and Product Manager for the last decade.
-Ajay’s current venture, Mural, helps Product Manager students showcase and translate their previous experiences for Product Manager interviews
+Ajay’s current venture, Mural, helps Product Manager members showcase and translate their previous experiences for Product Manager interviews

 Product Gym: All right, this is Rich, founder of Product Gym, bringing you another podcast live from our office in New York.
 I’m on the phone today with Ajay Rajani.
 How’s it going, Ajay?

 Rich: I can’t complain, just getting ready to take off for the holidays you know.
 I’ll be around in the area spending time with family so it should be should be resting, resting, relaxing and then getting back to work in the New Year.
 How long has it been since I last saw you in person?
 I think it was last January.

 Ajay: I was either last January.
 But I suspect it may be may have been the January before last.
 I’ve never chance to go back in time.
 But just tracking kind of the permutations.
 And I know when I’ve been working on I’m pretty sure it was by a year and a half or two years ago, I had to guess.